 For concerns about sexual behavior, UMass Lowell has two distinct processes: Nondiscrimination or Title IX

-All types of unlawful discrimination and harassment are prohibited at UMass Lowell, as noted in the university's Nondiscrimination Guidelines (pdf), which apply to students, faculty, staff, vendors and visitors.
+All types of unlawful discrimination and harassment are prohibited at UMass Lowell, as noted in the Equal Opportunity Nondiscrimination and Harassment Plan and Case Processing Manual (pdf), which apply to students, faculty, staff, vendors and visitors.
 Depending on the nature of the concerns, the university will follow a different process for responding to them.

-For unlawful discrimination and harassment based on sex or any other protected class, the Student Code of Conduct standard process is used when there are student respondents, and the Equal Opportunity Complaint Procedure (pdf)is used when there are employee or other respondents.
+For unlawful discrimination and harassment based on sex or any other protected class, the Student Code of Conduct standard process is used when there are student respondents, and the Equal Opportunity Complaint Investigation and Resolution Procedure, located on page 68 of Equal Opportunity Nondiscrimination and Harassment Plan and Case Processing Manual (pdf) is used when there are employee or other respondents.
 Protected classes are religion or religious belief, color, race, marital status, veteran or military status, age, sex (including sexual misconduct, previously referred to as sexual harassment, as addressed by Title VII, MGL 151B and other state and federal civil rights and anti-discrimination laws), gender identity or expression, sexual orientation, national origin (including language-based discrimination), ethnicity, disability, genetic information, pregnancy or related condition, or any other legally protected class.
 For that Procedure, the following definitions apply:

 Unlawful Discrimination is behavior that is directed at a specific person or persons that subjects them to treatment that adversely affects their employment, application for employment, education, admissions, university benefits, programs, or activities, because of their membership in any of the above protected classes.